CORE-POS/IS4C/fannie/modules/plugins2.0/MobileLane/README.md

 ## Install
 1. Enable the plugin
 2. Go the Updates tab of install/config and create Mobile- tables
+3. In this directory run `npm install`
+4. Run `./node_modules/.bin/webpack -p` to build the app

 ## Supports (in theory)
 * Sign in/out